linkyk3/EDU/README.md

 ### Transmissietechnieken en Multimedia - MIVB/STIB Control App
 For the multimedia part of this course we had to develop an Android app.
 [Back in 2014](https://www.nieuwsblad.be/cnt/dmf20140905_01252657) there was a popular app that allowed users to signal if there was a control happening at specific stops of the Brussels public transport system.
 This app was shut down a few years later.
 For this project we remade this app from scratch.
 The app uses the GPS of your phone to track the nearby stations and indicated if there is a control happening at the station.
 A Google Firestore database is used to save the stations where a control is happening so that the real-time data is available for multiple users.

+### Embedded DSP - Beamforming Simulation in Matlab and implementation in VHDL